containers/podman.io_old/getting-started/installation.md

 for a list of supported Ubuntu version and architecture combinations. **NOTE:** The `sudo apt-get -y upgrade` maybe required in some cases if Podman cannot be installed without it.

+NOTE: On Ubuntu 20.10 and newer, we highly recommend you use podman, skopeo and buildah ONLY from EITHER the Kubic repo OR the official Ubuntu repos.
+Mixing and matching may lead to unpredictable situations including installation conflicts.

 ```bash
 . /etc/os-release